Month: January 2020

 Simple Strategies Help Students (and Adults) Move Through Challenging Emotions

 An easy way to soothe stress is right at your fingertips.
 Using your forefinger, slowly draw a sideways figure 8 in the air.
-Breathe in as you move your finger > Continue Reading
+Breathe in as you move your finger to the right.
+Breathe out as your finger closes the loop.
+Repeat drawing the figure with the breaths as many times as it takes to > Continue Reading

 9